Destiny 2: The Final Shape: Episodic content

-Episodes were Bungie's delivery model of ongoing content released during Year 7 that replaced the seasons that had been utilized since Year 2's Forsaken expansion.
+Episodes were Bungie's delivery model of ongoing content released during Year 7 that replaced the seasons that had been utilized since Year 2's Forsaken expansion (although they still kept the seasonal numerical categorization).
 Previously, each year of content was divided into four seasons, typically lasting three months each (excluding delays), with the year's first season releasing simultaneously with the expansion, and these seasons narratively tied the previous expansion into the next expansion.
 For Year 7, there were instead three larger episodes released over the course of the year.
 Each were standalone stories told in three acts, and each one explored the aftermath of the events of The Final Shape.
 There was also more content and rewards than in the seasons.
 Although the episodes replaced the previous seasonal model, there were still season passes for each episode with a free-tier and paid-tier of rewards—due to the lengthened time of episodes, the season passes increased to having 200 levels of rewards instead of 100, with the first 100 available in Act 1, the next 50 accessible in Act 2, and then the final 50 obtainable in Act 3.
 As well, Bungie increased the number of weekly challenges for each episode from the previous 10 weeks to 15 weeks.
 With the release of the next expansion, The Edge of Fate, on July 15, 2025, Year 7's episodic content was removed from the game, although the Contest of Elders activity from Episode: Revenant was later re-added as a fireteam ops activity as part of the Ash & Iron major update in September 2025.